Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Entities-Search/quickstarts/csharp.md

       }
       ```

-2. No método principal do seu aplicativo, chame a `Search()` função.
+2. In the main method of your application, call the `Search()` function.

     ```csharp
     static void Main(string[] args)